eyecan-ai/pipelime-python/docs/operations/stages.md

     _image = DynamicKey(pli.ImageItem)
 ```

-Note that the `_image` field will not considered when parsing and validating an input sample.
+Note that the `_image` field will not be considered when parsing and validating an input sample.

 Then, the new action expects the actual image key name as a parameter and explicitly calls a validation on it: